sh0k-i/leaflet-searchable-map/README.md

  Node.js and node-fetch for making HTTP requests `npm install node-fetch`

 #### Geocoding Script:
 Ran GeocodingRequest.mjs script to iterate over each address and send a request to Mapboxs Geocoding API and returns the best result based on specific conditions.
+- Stores matched addresses in a json file 'CompleteData.json'
+- Stores unmatched addresses in a json file 'Unmatched.json'
-Stores the data in a json file 'Coordinates.json'
+- Stores failed requests in a json file 'Failed.json'

 #### Create geojson file
 - Installed package `npm install geojson`